 In the heart of the Rusenski Lom River Valley, not far from the Barsabovo village and 10 km from Ruse, lies Basarbovo Monastery.
 This is the only rock monastery in Bulgaria that is still active and functioning.

-To get to the premises, it’s necessary to follow a green path, pass a well and then hike up about 48 steps to reach a platform that guards the niche of Saint Dimitri Basarbovski.
-Once here, you can see a rocky chapel with a full-sized icon of the saint.
+To reach the premises, one must follow a green path, pass a well, and then hike up about 48 steps to reach a platform guarding the niche of Saint Dimitri Basarbovski.
+Once here, one can see a rocky chapel with a full-sized icon of the saint.

 This rock monastery dates back to the 1400s; inside the premises, it is also possible to check a former bone vault that hosts a museum.